T

 $5–$10

-Visiting free historical sites, walking tours, and inexpensive museums.
+Visiting free historical sites, walking tours, exploring markets, and enjoying the atmosphere.

 Misc